-Curious about what drives our alumni?
+What drives our alumni?

 What drives our course participants and alumni?
 These entrepreneurial biomedical professionals from academia and industry all work to improve human health.
 What is their motivation to do what they do?
 What is their vision for the future of their field?

-We’re starting the series off with Juul van den Reek, MD PhD, epidemiologist in training in the dermatology department of Radboud University Medical Center in the Netherlands.
+We’ll start the series off with Juul van den Reek, MD PhD, epidemiologist in training in the dermatology department of Radboud University Medical Center in the Netherlands.
 Juul’s work focusses on biologic treatment of plaque psoriasis.
 She recently completed the PJ Futurelab blended course Clinical Development and is finalizing her clinical trial proposal for submission in the “PJFL Best Clinical Trial Challenge” and a chance to win a €500.000 ZonMw grant.
 In this interview, she shares her thought on the urgent questions in the field and highlights the importance of pragmatic trials in drug development.

 From clinically relevant data to personalized medicine.
 At the moment, a lot of expensive drugs [biologics] are available and new drugs are introduced to market that claim better performance.
 However, we know that these agents often have different results in practice than in early phase clinical trials.
 We think that it is very important to better connect RCTs with real-world evidence.
 The existing biologicals for psoriasis are TNF-alpha or interleukin IL-17 or IL-23/IL12-23 inhibitors, but the real-world evidence with these agents is lacking.
 We would like to give clinicians the information they need to make the judgement how to treat and which patients to treat with which agent.
 For example, co-morbidities, other medication, recent malignancies, and pregnancy, these are all indications to exclude patients from RCTs.
 But these are the patients that we are treating in real life, especially in tertiary centers.